Shifting physics of vortex particles to higher energies via quantum entanglement: Measurement scenarios

-The post-selection to the plane waves is the most frequently used approach both in calculations and in experiments on particle scattering, annihilation, or photon emission.
-In contrast to the results of the classical calculations \cite{Sasaki1, Sasaki2, Afan, Taira, Katoh, Katoh2}, in quantum theory it is not the trajectory but the post-selection protocol that defines the vorticity of the final photon.
-Therefore, when it comes to the photon phase, the direct comparison of the results in the plane-wave basis with the classical theory simply \textit{does not have sense}.
-Indeed, the classical electron does not experience recoil, so its angle $\phi'$ is not defined, which is more similar to the scheme \textit{(iii)} below than to the above plane-wave approach.
+The projective measurements in the plane-wave basis are most frequently used for describing particle scattering, annihilation, or photon emission.
+As we have said, in quantum theory it is not the particle trajectory but the post-selection protocol that defines vorticity of the final photon.
+Therefore, when it comes to the photon phase, direct comparison of the results in the plane-wave basis with the classical theory \textit{has a limited sense}.
+Indeed, the classical electron does not experience recoil, so its angle $\phi'$ \textit{is not defined}, which is more similar to the generalized-measurement scheme \textit{(iii)} below than to the above standard approach.